IASI, ROMANIA, Fall, 2018

 Montessori Centre for Work and Study

-On the southwest coast of Sweden is one of the oldest and most authentic “Erdkinders” available today.
-This is a working farm run for the most part by adolescents, which was the plan set forth by Dr. Montessori to meet the needs of this age.
+On the southwest coast of Sweden is one of the oldest and most authentic “Erdkinders” (Montessori land children school for adolescents) available today.
+This is a working farm run for the most part by adolescents.
 The students come from many countries.